JPedroRBelo/RHS/README.md

 # RHS - Robot House Simulator

 The Robot House Simulator (RHS) is a simulator for Social Robotics.
-The simulator is part of a larger system, called CMDE, described in the OntSense repository at: https://github.com/helioaz/ontSense.
+The simulator is part of a larger system, called CMDE, described in the OntPercept (formely OntSense) repository at: https://github.com/helioaz/ontPercept.
 RHS is developed using the Unity Engine, under GPL v3.0 license.

 ## Files